 Where you shop matters

-Linley and I shop a couple different places for a few different reasons.
-Some places have better prices (Trader Joes) and some places have better produce (Lunds and Byerlys).
+Linley and I shop a couple of different places for a few different reasons.
+Some places have better prices Trader Joes and Fresh Thyme.
+Where some places have better produce Lunds and Byerlys and Whole Foods.
 We also try and make one trip a month to Costco to save money on our bulk items like oatmeal, flour, chocolate chips, paper towels, olive oil, etc. You have to figure out what stores are closest to you and what makes sense!